Federal Polytechnic Nasarawa: Sports

-The institution got the chance to improve on its sports infrastructure when it was selected to host the 19th Nigeria Polytechnic Games Association (NIPOGA) events that was held between April 26 to May 6, 2017, tagged "Nasarawa 2017", in which Lagos State Polytechnic (LASPOTECH) emerged overall winners.
+The institution got the chance to improve on its sports infrastructure when it was selected to host the 19th Nigeria Polytechnic Games Association (NIPOGA) events that was held between 26 April to 6 May 2017, tagged "Nasarawa 2017", in which Lagos State Polytechnic (LASPOTECH) emerged overall winners.
 According to its rector as of then, Prof. Shettima Abdulkadir Saidu, the facilities realized included an indigenously made cauldron, mascot, the pavilion named after the then Nasarawa State governor, Umaru Tanko Al-Makura, plus the commissioning of a 1,500 capacity Multipurpose Hall, named after the Nigerian president, Muhammadu Buhari.
 In addition, the FPN FM 88.5 Radio station, which broadcast the entire NIPOGA activities was commissioned.
 The events were promoted by the A3 Foundation.

-The school participated in the 19th National Board for Technical Education (NBTE)/Nigeria Polytechnics Senior Staff Games (NIPOSSGA) events, held April 21 - 28, 2018, in Enugu.
+The school participated in the 19th National Board for Technical Education (NBTE)/Nigeria Polytechnics Senior Staff Games (NIPOSSGA) events, held 21–28 April 2018, in Enugu.